Ad hoc Analysis

 Query Analysis

 Ad hoc analysis can be applied during query setup.
-Preview the query, apply any analysis.
-Any analysis is saved to that query.
+Preview the query, apply any analysis, and it will be saved with that query.

 Ad Hoc Grid5